Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 - members:

-- serviceAccount:service-<project-number>@compute-system.iam.gserviceaccount.com
+- serviceAccount:serviceAccount:service-<project-number>@compute-system.iam.gserviceaccount.com

 role: roles/cloudkms.cryptoKeyEncrypterDecrypter

-etag: abcdabcdabcd
+etag: ABCD1234ABCD1234

 version: 1

-07 Run container clusters describe command (Windows/macOS/Linux) using the name of the GKE Autopilot cluster that you want to re-create as the identifier parameter and custom output filtering to describe the configuration information available for the selected cluster:
+07 Run container clusters describe command (Windows/macOS/Linux) with the name of the GKE Autopilot cluster that you want to re-create as the identifier parameter and custom output filtering to describe the configuration information available for the selected cluster:

-gcloud container clusters describe cc-gke-frontend-cluster
+gcloud container clusters describe cc-auto-backend-cluster

 --region=us-central1